 If upon the conclusion of the period of operation of a fisheries adjustment scheme the Minister is satisfied that there is available in the account maintained for that scheme a credit balance in excess of the amount reasonably required for the purpose of satisfying all the outstanding liabilities of that scheme, the Minister shall cause the amount of that credit balance to be applied —

-(a) in returning that proportion of the balance attributable to parliamentary appropriation, to the credit of the Consolidated Fund;
+(a) in returning that proportion of the balance attributable to parliamentary appropriation, to the credit of the Consolidated Account;

-(aa) in returning that proportion of the balance attributable to moneys credited to the Account from the Fisheries Research and Development Fund or the Recreational Fishing Fund, to the credit of the fund from which the moneys came;
+(aa) in returning that proportion of the balance attributable to moneys credited to the Account from the Fisheries Research and Development Account or the Recreational Fishing Account, to the credit of the Account from which the moneys came;

 (b) in returning that proportion of the balance attributable to fees, to those persons pro rata who, upon the conclusion of the period of operation of the scheme, are holders of authorisations that authorise fishing in a fishery to which the scheme applies; and

-(c) in the case of any other moneys, to the credit of the Fisheries Research and Development Fund or the Recreational Fishing Fund, as the Minister thinks fit.
+(c) in the case of any other moneys, to the credit of the Fisheries Research and Development Account or the Recreational Fishing Account, as the Minister thinks fit.

 [Section 9 amended by No. 41 of 1990 s.
 7; No. 6 of 1993 s.
 11; No. 54 of 1994 s.
-13.]
+13; No. 77 of 2006 s.
+4 and 17.]

-10. Application of Financial Administration and Audit Act 1985
+10. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to and in respect of the Account and the administration of the Account shall for the purposes of section 52 of that Act be regarded as a service of the Department.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Account and the administration of the Account shall for the purposes of section 52 of the Financial Management Act 2006 be regarded as a service of the Department.

 [Section 10 amended by No. 28 of 2006 s.
-227.]
+227; No. 77 of 2006 s.
+17.]

 Part 3 — Voluntary fisheries adjustment schemes